majd3000/datablock/README.md

 ### 🍳 Recipes

-Display your favorite recipes in a gallery view with cooking times, and difficulty ratings.
+Display your recipes as a gallery view with cooking times and difficulty ratings.

 ````markdown
 ```datablock